-It's possible you don’t send email regularly enough or you don’t have enough volume to support even a single IP address.
+It’s possible you don’t send emails regularly enough, or you don’t have enough volume to support even a single IP address.
 We recommend sending a minimum of 20,000 messages per week from a dedicated IP address.
-When you don't have enough volume for a dedicated IP, sending through a relay service, like our own Cloud solution’s shared IP pool, can be a great option.
+When you don’t have enough volume for a dedicated IP, sending through a relay service, like our own Cloud solution’s shared IP pool, can be a great option.

 Sender, Know Thyself

-We are often asked if GreenArrow can work with a SMTP relay service, such as Amazon SES or SendGrid or SparkPost.
-The answer is easy: "Absolutely—we can and we do!"
-The next (and best) question we’re asked is, "Should I?"
+We are often asked if GreenArrow can work with an SMTP relay service, such as Amazon SES or SendGrid or SparkPost.
+The answer is easy: “Absolutely—we can, and we do!”
+The next (and best) question we’re asked is, “Should I?”
 Unfortunately, this answer is not as easy—there are real advantages and disadvantages either way, so it depends on what is important to you.

 Things may change as time goes by.
-It may be that right now some combination of the two will be the best for your business, whereas down the road a dedicated IP address will be what you need (or vice versa).
-If you’re not yet sure what option is right for you, cloud or on-premise, or if you just have questions about how this all fits together in the big picture of your email strategy—let us know!
+It may be that right now, some combination of the two is the best for your business, whereas, down the road, a dedicated IP address is what you need (or vice versa).
+If you’re not yet sure what option is right for you, cloud, or on-premise, or if you have questions about how this all fits together in the big picture of your email strategy—let us know!
 We can walk you through it.

 Sign up for the GreenArrow newsletter, and we’ll email you tips, updates, and resources.